MicrosoftDocs/CortanaSkillsKit/docs/skills/get-started.md

 # Getting started with Cortana skills

-To create a skill, use that [Bot Framework](https://docs.microsoft.com/bot-framework) to create a speech bot.
+To create a skill, use the [Bot Framework](https://docs.microsoft.com/bot-framework) to create a speech bot.
 The framework provides two options that you can use to build your bot: a .NET SDK or a Node.js SDK.

 >[!TIP]
 > For an overview of how the framework works, see [How the Bot Framework works](https://docs.microsoft.com/azure/bot-service/bot-service-overview-readme?view=azure-bot-service-3.0).